tc39/proposal-smart-pipelines/readme.md

 ```

 In general, for each pipe expression `topic |> body`, assuming that `body` is in
-topical style, that is, assuming that `body` contains an unshadowed topic
+topic style, that is, assuming that `body` contains an unshadowed topic
 reference:

 * Let _#<sub>n</sub>_ be a [hygienically autogenerated][lexically hygienic] topic